-For a common man, Section 80G is an opportunity to claim deduction by way of making donations and charity.
-A person who has made donations or charity in the AY 2018-19 & A.Y.2019-20, can claim the same as a deduction while filing his IT return.
+For a common man, Section 80G is an opportunity to claim a deduction by way of making donations and charity.
+A person who has made donations or charity in the financial year 2021-22 and financial year 2022-23, can claim the same as a deduction while filing his IT return.
 This section is applicable to individuals, firms and even companies.
-However, it should be noted that deduction is only available under cases where donation/ charity has been made to an organization which has Government recognition.
+However, it should be noted that deduction is only available under cases where a donation/ charity has been made to an organization which has Government recognition.

 Let’s take an example to make things clear.
-Suppose Mr. Ramesh has made a donation to APSWDP for INR 50, 000 in the AY 2018-19 & A.Y.
-2019-20 Now, he can claim the same amount as deduction because APSWDP is a recognized organization by Government.
-Issues such as helping a poor person, donating to beggar, etc., are not under the purview of this section.
+Suppose Mr Ramesh has made a donation to APSWDP for INR 50, 000 in the F.Y.2021-22 & F.Y.
+2022-23 Now, he can claim the same amount as a deduction because APSWDP is a recognized organization by Government.
+Issues such as helping a poor person, donating to beggars, etc., are not under the purview of this section.

 Eligibility for Deduction under Section 80G

-The IT Department of India demands proof for donations.
+The IT Department of India demands proof of donations.
 Therefore, there are two things which should keep in mind-

-- Receipt of Donation– Every Government recognized trust issues a receipt for donation received.
-As a tax payer, you are required to show those receipts to the IT Department at the time of claiming deduction under Section 80G.
-Failure to do so, will result into cancellation of deduction.
+- Receipt of Donation– Every Government recognized trust issues a receipt for a donation received.
+As a taxpayer, you are required to show those receipts to the IT Department at the time of claiming deduction under Section 80G.
+Failure to do so will result in the cancellation of the deduction.

-- Donations in Cash/ Cheque is only acknowledged– Donation in kind/favour is not acknowledged by the IT Department.
-For a tax payer, donations should be either made in Cash or Cheque, any other does not qualifies for deduction.
+- Donations in Cash/ Cheque are only acknowledged– Donation in kind/favour is not acknowledged by the IT Department.
+For a taxpayer, donations should be either made in Cash or Cheque, any other does not qualify for the deduction.

-The scope of Section 80G is an important area of claiming deduction.
-As a tax payer, you can immediately take advantage of this section without getting into complexities of investments.
+The scope of Section 80G is an important area for claiming the deduction.
+As a taxpayer, you can immediately take advantage of this section without getting into the complexities of investments.

 100% deduction is allowed in respect of donations to: